IgorKawczynski/gigachad-adventure/README.md

 # climb-adventure-dev
-Complete pack of assets - 2D game created with Unity engine.
+2D physics-based game created with Unity engine.
+Main objective is to drive as far through progressively difficult racing stages as possible.